Complex behavior from intrinsic motivation to occupy action-state path space: Discussion

-Another major set of algorithms, known as empowerment, have also proposed using intrinsic rewards as the sole goal of behavior \cite{klyubin2005empowerment,jung2011empowerment,mohamed2015variational}.
+A related set of algorithms, known as empowerment, have also proposed using reward-free objectives as the goal of behavior \cite{klyubin_empowerment_2005,jung_empowerment_2011,mohamed_variational_2015}.
 In this approach, the mutual information between a sequence of actions and the final state is maximized.
-This approach differs from ours in several fundamental ways.
-First, action-state path occupancy is maximized when both action and state entropy increase, while empowerment increases when action entropy increases and state entropy decreases given the performed actions.
-This makes empowerment agents to prefer states where actions leads to large and predictable changes, such as unstable fixed points \cite{jung2011empowerment}.
-One drawback is that empowered agents tend to remain close to those states without producing diverse behavioral repertoires, as it also happens in causal entropy approaches \cite{wissner2013causal}.
-For instance, in the cartpole setting, both empowered and a causal entropy agents balance the pole upwards and cease behavior when that state is reached \cite{jung2011empowerment,wissner2013causal}.
-In contrast, entropy seeking agents generate rich behavioral repertoires while avoiding states with little action-state entropy.
-Another crucial difference is that empowerment cannot be formalized as a cumulative per-step objective (see Sec. \ref{sec:non-additivity-MI} for a proof; \cite{jung2011empowerment,leibfried2019unified,mohamed2015variational}), in contrast to action-state path entropy.
-The fact that mutual information and channel capacity are not additive over Markov chains makes it difficult to formalize them as a cumulative objective that could benefit from the tools of dynamic programming \cite{volpi2020goal,leibfried2019unified}.
-We note, however, that an approximation to empowerment having the desired additive property could be readily obtained from our framework by putting $\beta <0$ in the expected return in Eq. (\ref{eq_expected_return}), such that predictable state transitions would be preferred over more stochastic ones.
+This makes empowerment agents prefer states where actions lead to large and predictable changes, such as unstable fixed points \cite{jung_empowerment_2011}.
+We have shown that one drawback is that empowered agents tend to remain close to those states without producing diverse behavioral repertoires (see Fig. \ref{fig:MPOW_EFE}b and \href{https://youtu.be/8SlPWjoobwo}{Video 8}), as it also happens in causal entropy approaches \cite{wissner-gross_causal_2013}.
+Another difference is that empowerment is not additive over paths because the mutual information of a path of actions with the path of states is not the sum of the per-step mutual information, and thus it cannot be formalized as a cumulative per-step objective (Supplemental Sec. \ref{sec:non-additivity-MI}) \cite{jung_empowerment_2011,leibfried_unified_2019,mohamed_variational_2015,volpi_goal-directed_nodate}, in contrast to action-state path entropy.
+We note, however, that an approximation to empowerment having the desired additive property could be obtained from our framework by putting $\beta <0$ in Eq. (\ref{eq_expected_return}), such that more predictable state transitions are preferred.
+Similarly to empowerment, we have also shown that agents following the free energy principle \cite{friston_free_2006,da_costa_reward_2023} collapse behavior to deterministic policies in known environments (see Fig. \ref{fig:MPOW_EFE}b and \href{https://youtu.be/8SlPWjoobwo}{Video 8}).
+Other reward-free RL settings and pure exploration objectives have been proposed in the past \cite{hazan_provably_2019,lee_efficient_2019,jin_reward-free_2020,zhang_exploration_2021,mutti_intrinsically-motivated_2020,mutti_task-agnostic_2021,pathak_curiosity-driven_2017,eysenbach_maximum_2021}, but this body of work typically investigates how to efficiently sample MDPs to construct near-optimal policies when reward functions are introduced in the exploitation phase.
+More importantly, this work differs from ours in that the goal-directedness that MOP displays entails behavioral variability at its core, even in known environments (see examples above).
+Finally, other overlapping reward-free approaches focus on the unsupervised discovery of skills, by encouraging diversity \cite{gregor_variational_2016,eysenbach_diversity_2018,sharma_dynamics-aware_2020,park_controllability-aware_2023}.
+While the motivation is similar, they focus on skill-conditioned policies, whereas our work demonstrates that complex sequences of behaviors are possible working from the primitive actions of agents, although a possible future avenue for MOP is to apply it to temporally extended actions \cite{sutton_between_1999}.
+In addition, these works define tasks based on extrinsic rewards, whereas we have shown that internal state signals are sufficient to let agents define sub-tasks autonomously.